 - Repeat until the CLEAN light flashes five times instead of three.

 - When the light finally turns off, you’re done descaling your Ninja Coffee Bar.
 Dump out the water in the container and anything left in the reservoir.
-Clean again (and clean other parts of the machine) if you feel it’s necessary.
+Clean again (and clean other parts of the coffee machine) if you feel it’s necessary.

 How to Clean Individual Parts

-Now that you know how to descale it to deep clean the machine, you may still want to make sure you know how to clean a Ninja Coffee Bar’s other pieces.
+Now that you know how to descale it to deep clean the coffee machine, you may still want to make sure you know how to clean a Ninja Coffee Bar’s other pieces.
 Some can go in the dishwasher, but others will need to be hand washed.

-When it’s time to clean these parts, unplug the machine, make sure it’s cooled off if you recently made coffee, and close the drip stop.
+When it’s time to clean these parts, unplug the coffee machine, make sure it’s cooled off if you recently made coffee, and close the drip stop.

 You may wish to clean some of these after each use.
 Others can wait until the weekly cleaning process if you’d prefer to do it that way.

 Surprisingly, though this part looks like one of the least likely to be dishwasher-safe, it is.
 You can toss it on the top rack of the dishwasher and call it good.
 Of course, if you don’t have a dishwasher or you need it to be clean immediately, you can always hand wash it with soap and warm water.
-Dry it thoroughly and then reattach it to the machine.
+Dry it thoroughly and then reattach it to the coffee machine.

 Just hand wash this one with warm, soapy water.
 You can use a soft foam brush or sponge to scrub the inside and get it sparkling clean and residue-free again.
 Note: The glass carafe is dishwasher safe, but the thermal carafe is not.
 The brew-through lid is also dishwasher-safe (top rack).